celiao/django-rest-authemail/README.rst

 - User models in the admin interface include inlines for signup and password reset codes.
 - Uses the Django REST Framework.
 - An example project is included and contains example UI templates.
-- Supports and tested under Python 2.7.6
+- Supports and tested under Python 2.7.6.

 Installation
 ------------

-`django-rest-authemail` is available on the Python Package Index (PyPI) at https://pypi.python.org/pypi/django-rest-authemail.
+``django-rest-authemail`` is available on the Python Package Index (PyPI) at https://pypi.python.org/pypi/django-rest-authemail.

-Install `django-rest-authemail` using one of the following techniques.
+Install ``django-rest-authemail`` using one of the following techniques.

-- Use pip:
+- Use ``pip``:

 ::